Geographical Information

 Emigration

 There are no precise statistics on the number of Zimbabweans living abroad.
 While IOM reports that an estimated 571,970 Zimbabweans were living abroad (IOM, 2018), the Afro Barometer indicates that three to four million Zimbabweans were living abroad (Ndoma, 2017).
-According to the migration Data Portal, Zimbabwe is the top country of origin of immigrants residing in Southern Africa (911,981), constituting 14% of the total immigrant population in the region (Migration Data Portal, 2022).
+According to the Migration Data Portal, Zimbabwe is the top country of origin for immigrants residing in Southern Africa (911,981), constituting 14% of the total immigrant population in the region (Migration Data Portal, 2022).
 The top 5 destination countries for Zimbabwean international migrants include South Africa, the United Kingdom, Malawi, Australia, and Botswana.
 However, it is widely argued that the above statistics fall short of painting a true image of emigration from Zimbabwe because of its circular and irregular nature (as not all migrants are registered, and some of those registered at times give false information).
 Due to its proximity to South Africa, Zimbabwe has been a transit country for migrants from countries in the Horn and Central Africa, such as Burundi, the Democratic Republic of Congo (DRC), Ethiopia, Somalia, Eritrea, Tanzania, and others en route to South Africa (IOM, 2021)

-The first phase of skilled emigrants (mostly white people) left the country immediately after independence in the early 1980s.
+The first phase of skilled emigrants (mostly - white people) left the country immediately after independence in the early 1980s.
 The second phase from 1990 till date is considered a “brain drain” as thousands of highly skilled Zimbabweans are leaving the country as a result of the economic decline and political unrest.
 The hardest-hit sectors are the educational and health sector, closely followed by the accounting sector.
 A study conducted by Afro Barometer revealed that 64% of respondents with post-secondary or secondary qualifications (55%) are far more likely to emigrate (Ndoma, 2017).
 International Organisation for Migration (IOM) estimated that the emigration of doctors was reaching 51%, and the main receiving countries were South Africa, the United Kingdom, the United States of America, and Australia (IOM, 2018).
 Zimbabwean teachers constitute the largest group of migrant teachers in South Africa – 61% (De Villiers & Weda, 2017).

 Labour Migration